Skip to content

 Documentation

-To view documentation for all crates (including private modules and structs), run make docs.
+• (Rust) To view documentation for all crates (including private modules and structs), run make docs from the repository root.
 This command will generate Rust's standard documentation and open it in your default web browser.

 Contributing